Changissnz/nu_merchant_principal/README.md

 beneath them.
-The foe may have relied on a perception-first model in their daily practices, only to discover that their information-flow intake was not substantial enough to adversely compare with those with obtuse judgments against them.
+The foe may have relied on a perception-first model in their daily practices, only to discover that their information-flow intake was not substantial enough to adversely compare with those holding obtuse judgments against them.

 Here is a musing on what superiorities of two